mattss/emacs.d/README.rst

   (load-experimental "python-auto-magic.el"))

 Temporary experimentation with ``customize``
 --------------------------------------------
 Using the customize interface will allow easy introspection of the relevant feature, providing options for values, and some documentation as to their purpose.

-You can experiemnt with the emacs commands ``customize-variable`` and ``customize-theme``.
+You can experiment with the emacs commands ``customize-variable`` and ``customize-theme``.

 When saving options using the above commands,